marcoverpas/EAEPE_summer_school_2024/README.md

 |Destruction of socio-economic stock  |             |             |                 |$$-dis$$    |
 |**FINAL STOCK**                      |$$k_m$$      |$$k_e$$      |$$co2_{cum}$$    |$$k_h$$     |

-A dynamic rendition of the model is provided in the new Figure 3 and Figure 4, which now show the evolution over time of matter and energy resources, and the atmospheric temperature, respectively.
+A dynamic rendition of the model is provided in the new Figure 3 and Figure 4, which now show the evolution over time of matter and energy reserves, and the atmospheric temperature, respectively.

 <figure>
 <img